nipy/nipype/doc/users/joinnode_and_itersource.rst

 ====================================
 The previous :doc:`mapnode_and_iterables` chapter described how to fork and join nodes using MapNode and iterables.
 In this chapter, we introduce features which build on these concepts to add workflow flexibility.

 JoinNode, joinsource and joinfield
 ==================================

-A *JoinNode* generalizes MapNode to operate in conjunction with an upstream iterable node to reassemble downstream results, e.g.:
+A :class:`nipype.pipeline.engine.JoinNode` generalizes MapNode to operate in conjunction with an upstream iterable node to reassemble downstream results, e.g.:

 .. digraph:: joinnode_ex